treyhunner/treyhunner.github.com/source/_posts/2024-12-09-lazy-self-installing-python-scripts-with-uv.markdown

 Well, without it uv doesn't ([yet](https://github.com/astral-sh/uv/issues/6265#issuecomment-2461107903)) place `python3.13` in my `PATH` by default, as this feature is currently in testing/development.

+## Update: uvrs for managing uv scripts

+Since writing this post, I created [uvrs][], a tool for managing uv scripts.

+With uvrs, you can use `uvrs add` and `uvrs remove` to manage your script's inline dependencies, and `uvrs init` to create new scripts with the right metadata and executable permissions already set.

+Most importantly, uvrs adds an `exclude-newer` timestamp to your script's metadata, which limits dependency versions to those published before a given date.
+This means your scripts won't unexpectedly break when a dependency releases a new version.
+When you're ready to upgrade, `uvrs stamp` updates the timestamp and upgrades your dependencies.

+uvrs also runs scripts with `uv run --exact --script`, ensuring the script's environment always matches its metadata exactly.

+If you're using uv scripts regularly, [uvrs][] makes them much easier to manage and more reproducible.

 ## Self-installing Python scripts are the big win

 I still prefer pyenv for its ability to [install custom Python builds](https://treyhunner.com/2024/05/installing-a-custom-python-build-with-pyenv/) and I don't have a preference between `uv tool` and `pipx`.